VanMC-Games/MoxyCord/README.md

 ## Why fork FlameCord?

-MoxyCord was forked out of a desire for greater protection to be afforded to a Bungeecord-based proxy, which Waterfall currently cannot offer.
+MoxyCord was forked out of a desire for greater performance to be afforded to a Bungeecord-based proxy, which Waterfall currently cannot offer.

 MoxyCord will track upstream FlameCord and merge changes as needed.